 1 tbsp ground smoked paprika

-1 tin of kidney beans (drained and rinsed)
+1 tin of butter beans (drained and well rinsed)

 250g vegan mince

 Place a large saucepan over a medium heat and put the tbsp of coconut oil in it.
 Once it’s hot add the spices and chopped peppers and cook for 5 mins.

 Add the vegan mince, butter beans and chopped tomatoes and cook for 10 mins.

 Taste the chilli con carne and add salt if required.

 Preheat the oven to 180C/160C Fan/350F/Gas mark 4.

 Using a pizza cutter, cut your tortillas into little tortilla-sized triangles, place on a baking tray and bake them in the oven until they’re golden brown and crisp.
 (I turned my baked tortillas over halfway through so that I could make sure they were really crisp.)